unplugin/unplugin-vue-components/README.md

 So the `RouterLink` and `RouterView` will be presented in `components.d.ts`.

-By default, `unplugin-vue-components` detects supported libraries automatically (e.g. `vue-router`) when their are installed in the workspace.
+By default, `unplugin-vue-components` detects supported libraries automatically (e.g. `vue-router`) when they are installed in the workspace.
 If you want to disable it completely, you can pass an empty array to it:

 ```ts
 Components({